A Level Economics

 9am to 6pm daily

 Although much of the theory covered is similar to the AQA legacy (2140) specification the examination structure of this new linear A level is different.
 A large focus of the course is teaching students how to present their theoretical knowledge and understanding into the contextualised structure examiners are looking for.
-Participants in the course will benefit from the experience of tutors who work as examiners for the examination board.

 The course examines key topic areas and extensive use is made of exam-based questions to illustrate relevant principles and examination techniques.
-The course will cover most aspects of the specification, although particular emphasis will be placed on topic areas and examination techniques that student generally find most difficult.
+The course will cover most aspects of the specification, although particular emphasis will be placed on topic areas and examination techniques that students generally find most difficult.

 The course covers the following areas:

 Economic methodology, price determination, production costs and revenue, competitive and concentrated markets, the market mechanism, market failure and government intervention.

 The National Economy in a Global Context

 Measurement of macroeconomic performance, the circular flow of income, AD/AS analysis, economic performance and macroeconomic policy.

 Market structures, the labour market, poverty and inequality, market mechanism, market failure and government intervention.